developerpiru/TRACS/README.md

 # Introduction
 TRACS is a GUI (graphic user interface) based tool to analyze CRISPR screens.
 TRACS uses a ranking algorithm to identify sgRNAs and their respective genes that dropout or become enriched in experimental conditions.
 It requires you to provide sequencing data for a negative control conditon (cells tha do not express Cas9) and from the initial library preparation (plasmid preparation).

-Data output from TRACS can be visualized using [VisualizeTRACS](https://github.com/developerpiru/VisualizeTRACS).
+Data output from TRACS can be visualized using the companion app, [VisualizeTRACS](https://github.com/developerpiru/VisualizeTRACS).

 ---